onurkanbakirci/rsl-editor/README.md

 ### Features

-RSL is an open standard designed to address the challenges of content licensing in an AI-first world.
+RSL Editor is an open standard designed to address the challenges of content licensing in an AI-first world.
 It provides:

 - **Visual RSL Builder**: Intuitive form-based editor for creating RSL documents with real-time configuration
 - **RSL Document Management**: Centralized dashboard to store, organize, and manage all RSL documents